Elesie-vivian/Capstone-Project-Wordpress-site-on-AWS/README.md

     * Download and configure WordPress

-    We will now proceed to download and uncompress the software by running the following comands.
+    We will now proceed to download and uncompress the software by running the following commands.

     wget https://wordpress.org/latest.tar.gz

     tar -xzf latest.tar.gz

     ![alt text](<Images/Image 25.PNG>)

     To view the contents of our directory called **wordpress** with the uncompressed contents, we run: